Smart Parking Trial

 No. The cost of parking at bays remains the same as before the Smart Parking Trial began, however those who use the mobile app will pay 50 cents per transaction on top of parking fees to cover service costs for the contactless transaction.

-The Strada Mobile app and Guidance app cost nothing to download.
+The Strada Mobile app and Guidance app (Parking at Frankston) cost nothing to download.
 Those who don’t wish to use these apps can continue parking as they normally do without enjoying the Smart Parking experience.

 Where is Smart Parking available?